onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

  <VNF type>/<Version>/ansible/vars/<VNF instance name>.yml
  (INI format accepted/supported by Ansible)

-**NOTE**: Requirement remains while manual actions to create or edit xNF instance specific files are supported.
+**NOTE**: Requirement remains while manual actions to create or edit VNF or PNF instance specific files are supported.
 All files manually created or edited should be placed in this one directory (``ansible/vars``).